suyuan32/simple-admin-core/docs/simple-admin/en/docs/api_example.md

 ```

-You should run command
+> You should run command, to replace go-zero

 ```shell
 goctls migrate --zero-version v1.4.1 --tool-version v0.0.6
 ```

-The version you can go to the github to find the latest release. \
+> The version you can go to the github to find the latest release. \
 After running the command, the mod file becomes:

 ```text